-The median African American household held only \$3,060 in cash, certificates of deposit, retirement accounts, or stocks and bonds in 1998; the median Hispanic household, only \$1,200. national retirement program does not facilitate saving, either nationally or on behalf of individuals.
+The median African American household held only \$3,060 in cash, certificates of deposit, retirement accounts, or stocks and bonds in 1998; the median Hispanic household, only \$1,200.
+At a time when additional saving is needed to provide for future retirees, our national retirement program does not facilitate saving, either nationally or on behalf of individuals.
 In order to provide for a better retirement future, America must more truly become a nation of owners and savers.